What is Battery?

 Battery is a Class A misdemeanor.

-There are several defense.
+There are several defenses.
 The first is simply, “I did not do it.”
-For example, a person might claim you pushed him or her and you say it never happened.
-The second defense is that the other person was either about to strike you or did strike you and you were defending yourself, (self defense).
-Although self defense is often cited, however, you can only defend yourself with similar force.
-An example is if someone punches you with his or her fist, you cannot use a gun to defend yourself.
-The force you use has to be similar to the force that was used against you.
+For example, a person might claim you pushed him or her, and you say it never happened.
+Another defense is that the other person was either about to strike you or did strike you, and you were defending yourself (self defense).
+However, you can only cite self defense if you defended yourself with similar force.
+An example of this is if someone punches you with his or her fist, you cannot use a gun to defend yourself.

 Strategies to Win your Case:

-The first step is obtaining all of the evidence, police reports, witness statements.
+The first step is obtaining all of the evidence, police reports, and witness statements.
 The second is to obtain actual testimony from your accuser.
 Testimony is obtained by filing pre-trial motions and require the person claiming to be victim to have to testify.
 Once his or her testimony is on the record, he or she cannot change their story without seriously damaging their case.
 A trial will likely be required to prove to the judge that a person is not guilty.

-Like assault, simple battery is a misdemeanor in Illinois.
-When certain factors are present, the charge can be aggravated. if a battery is committed using a firearm, it is considered a Class X felony and is subject to the sentencing guidelines for such a classification, explained above.
+Like Assault, simple Battery is a misdemeanor in Illinois.
+The charge can be Aggravated Battery when certain factors are present.
+If the crime is committed using a firearm, it is considered a Class X felony and is subject to the sentencing guidelines for such a classification, explained above.

 For more specific information call Attorney Young for a no-obligatyion consultation.